Updated: Oct 1

 Hypnotherapy Can Help

 Of course, if you would like to learn to manage your chronic stress, please book a free 45-minute strategy call to find out how a 6-week Hypno-Coaching treatment package can help.
-After our initial consultation, if you decide to go ahead, I will write you a personalised treatment plan and use a combination of hypnotherapy, NLP and CBT to help you manage your thoughts, emotions and behaviours.
+After our initial consultation, if you decide to go ahead, I will write you a personalised treatment plan and use a combination of hypnotherapy and other techniques to help you manage your thoughts, emotions and behaviours.
 I can teach you techniques and self-hypnosis exercises that you will use for the rest of your life so that stress never becomes a problem again.